tdwg/bdq/tg2/_review/docs/guide/users/index.md

 Each Test lists UseCases describing data quality needs to which each Test is applicable.
 Notes provide additional guidance for understanding test results and for implementation.

+The definitions of the terms used for the tests can be found at [Terms in bdqcore: Quick Reference Guide](bdqcore_qrg_term_descriptions.md).

 # 4 Time and TimeZones (non-normative)